dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2271: Student autonomy in learning enhances investment in education.
+### T2271: Allowing students to choose how they learn empowers them in their education.

 |Support|
 |---|